GrokSurf's San Diego

 Paying for water in San Diego

-Posted by George J. Janczyn on January 22, 2011
+Posted by George J Janczyn on January 22, 2011

 The San Diego Public Utilities Department (PUD), faced with an increase in the price it must pay for imported water, proposes to pass along the price increase to consumers.
 Unless the City Council rejects the proposal at a public hearing on Monday January 24, the price increase will take effect March 1.
 The PUD has indicated that the increase is to cover only the cost of the water it must buy, not to fund other departmental expenses.